rehierl/node-tree-outliner/2-0-core-design/5-2-sxn-associations.md

 The implicit association with all ancestor sections is therefore used to condense the amount of associations into a single reference per node, which would otherwise be required by the formal definitions.
-That is, because all formal associations (formal perspective) of a node can be derived from its explicit association (practical perspective).
+That is because all formal associations (formal perspective) of a node can be derived from its explicit association (practical perspective).